 Care and Cleaning

 Clean all parts before assembly.
 Once assembled, remove the top and clean again.
 Rub the inside thoroughly with a soft cloth and a nonabrasive cleaner.
 A Teflon© type cleaning pad can be used.
 Always be careful to remove all residues from inside the MiniBrew fermenter after use.
 The last step is to sterilize.
 Pour hot water at 180° temperature down the sides or use two gurgles of bleach diluted with water.
 Now you can brew with all the convenience and the options of a Master Brewer.
 Cleaning and sanitizing is extremely important!
-The inside lip at the top on one of our models needs to be inspected as it is hard to clean.
-Use hard streams of hot water to wash out anything left in there when cleaning after the fermentation process.
+The inside lip at the top on one of our older models needs to be inspected as it is harder to clean.
+Use hard streams of hot water to wash out anything left in the lip when cleaning after the fermentation process.
 Our plastic is completely inert and will not absorb any bacteria.
 All surface residue should be removed.
-Now you can brew with all the convenience and the options of a Master wine maker or brewer.
+Now you can brew with all the convenience and the options of a Master Wine Maker or Brewer.

 A billion dollar pharmaceutical company purchases our 8 gallon fermentation tanks (without the label) for use in a blood plasma separation device they manufacture.
 The United States Geological Survey has purchased our 40 gallon fermenters for use in checking on polluters of our river and streams.
 A new bioscience company buys our fermenter to assist them is developing a product that will detect minute blood in fecal matter.
 The businesses mentioned here can afford stainless steel.
 However, they find our plastic provides a superior product at a reasonable price.